 Elevate Damage-Prone Components such as furnace or air conditioning units.
-This should be done for components that are in the wet-floodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.
+This should be done for components that are in the wetfloodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.

 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Floodway blocking on Fry Ditch No. 2 will increase overbank flooding.
-Bar ditches and storm sewer inlets must be kept clear of debris.
-Residents and property owners should do their part in maintaining the channel.
-Do not attempt to clear debris from the creek during a flood event.
+Although this is not a major problem for Little Joe Creek itself, debris can block bar ditches and storm sewer inlets and must be kept free of debris.
+Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
+Do not attempt to clear debris during a flood event.